-I. One Must Bear Witness to the Aspect of Truth Concerning God’s Incarnation
+I. One Must Bear Witness to the Truths Concerning God’s Incarnation

 7. Why is it said that God’s two incarnations complete the significance of the incarnation?